YunranChen/STA210Summer/README.md

 ## Attribution

-Much of the content is based on [STA 210 - Fall 2021](https://github.com/sta210-fa21/) by Dr. Maria Tackett.
+Much of the content is based on [STA 210 - Spring 2022](https://sta210-s22.github.io/website/) by Dr. Mine Çetinkaya-Rundel and [STA 210 - Fall 2021](https://github.com/sta210-fa21/) by Dr. Maria Tackett.

 <hr>